juniorgasparotto/GraphExpression/README.md

 One of the advantages of `C#` language is that it allows you to override mathematical operators leaving the operation to the programmer.
 With this action delegated to the programmer it is possible to use the concept of graph expression to insert or remove an entity from the other.

-If you have read the documentation on the concept of graph expression then you already know that the entity of the left of the operation is the parent entity and the entity of the right side of the operation is the daughter.
+If you have read the documentation on the expression of concept graph then you already know that the entity of the left of the operation is the parent entity and the entity of the right side of the operation is the daughter.

 With that in mind, we will show a way to create **circular graphs** using only C # and mathematics.

 In the sample code, we will overwrite `+` and operators `-` and delegate to them the following actions:

-* `+`: Add the right entity as being the daughter of the entity.
+* `+`: Add the "right" entity as being the daughter of "the left".
-* `-`: Remove the entity from the right of the list of children of the entity left.
+* `-`: Remove the "right-hand entity" sons of "entity list of the left".

 To the left of the operation entity is represented by the parameter `a` and the entity of the right side of the operation is represented by the parameter `b` .